Quick Navigation

 It is actively being utilized for manufacturing home and office furniture, stadium seats, etc.

-Brilliant surface finish quality, excellent resistance to dirt, and aging have played a huge role in bringing Pa6 and PA66 into mainstream furniture manufacturing.
+Brilliant surface finish quality, excellent resistance to dirt, and aging have played a massive role in bringing Pa6 and PA66 into mainstream furniture manufacturing.

 According to studies conducted by fortune global insights global Nylon market size is pegged to grow by about USD 30 Billion by 2026.

-As the demand for sustainable polymeric products is on a high trajectory, nylon plays an important role in developing such products.
+As the demand for sustainable polymeric products is on a high trajectory, nylon plays an essential role in developing such products.

 For example, Osprey, a manufacturer of outdoor products, partnered with Hyosung in August 2020 to utilize its 100% recycled fiber for manufacturing outdoor products.
 Similarly, a french company named Longchamp is making bags from waste nylon.